Parent company of Olive Garden violates the Civil Rights Act with its tipping policies, activists say

 Jeffers painted a different picture of tipped workers at Darden restaurants.
 He said, across all company brands, tipped workers earn more than $20 per hour on average, and have very low turnover rates.
 “Fifty percent better than the industry average,” Jeffers said.
 More than half of the company’s managers come from the hourly ranks, he added, and 52 percent of those promoted from hourly positions are women and 32 percent are people of color.

 Not all workers are as content as Darden’s statistics would indicate based on interviews with hundreds of company workers who have sought emergency relief from One Fair Wage during the pandemic, Jayaraman said.
 In fact, two servers who work for the Capital Grille chain also filed EEOC complaints on Tuesday.
-Pamela M. Araiza, a Latinx server who works in Washington D.C., and Jean-Louis Jeffrey, a Black server who works in New York, both charged that they were routinely assigned sections and guests known for not tipping well.
+Pamela M. Araiza, a Latinx server who works in Washington, D.C., and Jean-Louis Jeffrey, a Black server who works in New York, both charged they were routinely assigned sections and guests known for not tipping well.
 They also alleged harassment from management.

 “I was also consistently assigned to sections of the restaurant known to generate less in tips, which management referred to as ‘Section 8’ or ‘my low-income world,’ ” Araiza noted in her statement to the EEOC.